Build and evaluate reasoning controllers: single traces, answer voting, and bounded tree search for multi-step LLM decisions.

 Wei et al. introduced few-shot CoT by placing worked intermediate steps in prompt examples.
 Their experiments found gains on arithmetic, commonsense, and symbolic reasoning benchmarks for sufficiently large models, including a strong GSM8K result with PaLM 540B.[1]
 Kojima et al. later showed that the zero-shot trigger "Let's think step by step" could improve several benchmark reasoning tasks without worked examples.[2]

-For a customer-facing workflow, do not ask the model to reveal unrestricted inner reasoning.
+For a production workflow, don't ask the model to reveal unrestricted inner reasoning.
 Ask it to produce reviewable artifacts:

-1Use only the supplied parcel facts and policy rules.
+1Use only the supplied release facts and policy rules.

 2Return: